-1. Introduction 1 2.
+1. Introduction 2.
 Contact Person and correspondence address.
-1 2.1 Details of the EAP 1 2.2 Expertise of the EAP 1 2.2 .1.
-The qualifications of the EAP (with evidence as Appendix 1) 1 3.
-Location of the overall Activity 2 4.
-Locality map 3 5.
-Description of the scope of the proposed overall activity 4 5.1 Project Activities 6 5.2 Listed and Specified Activities 7 6.
-Policy and Legislative Context 8 7.
+2.1 .
+Details of the EAP 2.2 Expertise of the EAP1 2.2 .1.
+The qualifications of the EAP (with evidence as Appendix 1) 3.
+Location of the overall Activity 4.
+Locality map 5.
+Description of the scope of the proposed overall activity 5.1 .
+Project Activities5 5.2 Listed and Specified Activities7 6.
+Policy and Legislative Context 7.
 Need and desirability of the proposed activities.
-13 8.
-Period for which the Environmental Authorization is Required 13 9.
-Full description of the process followed to reach the proposed preferred alternatives we the site 9.1 .
+8. Period for which the Environmental Authorization is Required 9.
+Full description of the process followed to reach the proposed preferred alternatives within the site 9.1 .
 Details of the development footprint alternatives considered 13 9.1 .1.
 The property on which or location where the activity is proposed to be undertaken; .2.
 The type of activity to be undertaken; 3.
-The design or layout of the activity .4.
+The design or layout of the activity 14 .4.
 The technology to be used in the activity .5.
-The operational aspects of the activity; and .6 The option of not implementing the activity 9.2 .
-Details of the Public Participation Process Followed 16 The e Environmental attributes associated with the alternatives 17 10.
-Methodology used in determining and ranking nature, significance, consequences, exteduration and probability of potential environmental impacts and risks 10.
+The operational aspects of the activity; and .6 The option of not implementing the activity .
+Details of the Public Participation Process Followed 16 e Environmental attributes associated with the alternatives 17 10.
+Methodology used in determining and ranking nature, significance, consequences, extent, duration and probability of potential environmental impacts and risks 10.
 1. Criteria to Consider when Determining Severity of impacts: 26 10.
 1.1.
-The possible mitigation measures that could be applied and the I of risk 10.
+The possible mitigation measures that could be applied and the level of risk 10.
 1.2.
 Motivation where no alternative sites were considered 32 10.
 1.3.
-Statement motivating the alternative development location within overall site 10.
+Statement motivating the alternative development location within the overall site 10.
 1.4.
 Description of aspects to be assessed as part of the EIA process 32 10.
 1.5.
-Aspects to be assessed by specialists 32
+Aspects to be assessed by specialists

 10.2.
-Full description of the process undertaken to identify, assess and rank the impacts and risks the activity will impose on the preferred site

-10.3.
-Description of proposed method of assessing duration and significance 35

-10.4.
-Details of the Public Participation Process to be followed during the EIA process 36

-10.5.
-EIA process 37

-10.6.
-Measures to avoid, reverse, mitigate, or manage identified impacts and to determine the extent of the residual risks that need to be managed and monitored

-11. Other information required by the competent authority .43

-11.1.
-Impact on the socio-economic conditions of any directly affected person 43

-11.2.
-Impact on any national estate referred to in section 3(2) of the national heritage resources act 44

-12. Undertaking .44

-LIST OF TABLES

-Table 1: Details of the Applicant viii

-Table 2: Details of the EAPs

-Table 3: Details of the EAP

-Table 4: Expertise of the EAP

-Table 6: Listed Activities 7

-Table 7: Policy and Legislative Context

-Table 8: Consequences and Significance Rating Table 9: Impacts and Significance

-Table 10: Positive and negative impacts of the proposed activity 31

-Table 11: Likelihood rating system

-Table 12: Risk Analysis Matrix 33

-and monitored 38
+Full description of the process undertaken to identify, assess and rank th impacts and risks the activity will impose on the preferred site 10.3.
+Description of proposed method of assessing duration and significance .
+35 10.4.
+Details of the Public Participation Process to be followed during the EIA process .
+36 10.5.
+EIA process .
+37 10.6.
+Measures to avoid, reverse, mitigate, or manage identified impacts and to determine the extent of the residual risks that need to be managed and monitored. .
+37 11.
+Other information required by the competent authority 43 11.1.
+Impact on the socio-economic conditions of any directly affected person 43 11.2.
+Impact on any national estate referred to in section 3(2) of the national heritage resources act .
+44 12.
+Undertaking 44 LIST OF TABLES Table 1: Details of the Applicant vii Table 2: Details of the EAPs Table 3: Details of the EAP 1 Table 4: Expertise of the EAP 1 Table 5: Details of the overall activity location Table 7: Policy and Legislative Context Table 8: Consequences and Significance Rating Table 9: Impacts and Significance Table 10: Positive and negative impacts of the proposed activity Table 11: Likelihood rating system Table 13: Determination of the extent of the residual risks that need to be managed .
+33 and monitored .
+38